TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 * Link text must clearly indicate the purpose of link ("here" or "this document" is not sufficient)

 * Don't use aka.ms links or links to internal documentation ("review.microsoft.docs")

-_[__**Editorial note [JR]**__: We can sort the Rules by priority or category (style, formatting, accessibility, etc.); I think category would be the most useful.
-Additionally, after we determine which rules can be nonblocking validation rules, we&#39;ll call those out separately, with a brief explanation that if the article doesn&#39;t follow those rules, the author will see a nonblocking comment and can make that correction before submitting the PR for review.
-This will expedite the review process.]_